metalsmith/in-place/Readme.md

 }
 ```

 Would only process files that have the `.hbs` extension.
+This can be very useful if your `src` directory contains a lot of large files, as `metalsmith-in-place` will try to process everything by default.

 ### rename